GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP09/README.md

 For this benchmark we expect models to reproduce the observations quite well, but the underlying data has some weaknesses (also discussed in the [GEOCLAW benchmark report](https://depts.washington.edu/clawpack/links/nthmp-benchmarks/geoclaw-results.pdf)):
 * The elevation has clear discontinuities and mismatches between neighbouring grids.
 For the SWALS test, some effort was made to preprocess DEMs to reduce mismatches, but elevation artefacts definitely remain.
 * The runup observations have substantial location errors, relative to the DEMs.
-To partially correct for this we have estimated location offsets for each dataset, which are applied in [plot.R](plot.R).
+To partially correct for this we have estimated location offsets for each dataset, which are applied in [plot_results.R](plot_results.R).
 This improves the positions, but does not resolve all the location errors.

 While this remains a very useful benchmark problem, these issues should be considered when interpreting the results.